Marc Denis

 Marc Denis as “Danny”, the Speed Dating host in an

 episode of the comedy series “Bob Gratton”.
-Marc
+Marc Denis

 is seen here between takes with a “topless” Bob